SampsonM/vue-basics/README.md

 [How to build vue components like a pro](https://blog.bitsrc.io/how-to-build-vue-components-like-a-pro-fd89fd4d524d) - Good to learn how to build class components with slots and props, and create functional templates

-These are just a few and are all great but they take a lot of reading, so I'm going to simplify this with some simple code examples and build a quick guide that can be used as reference.
+These are just a few and are all great but they take a lot of reading, so I'm going to hugely simplify this with some simple code examples and build a quick and simple guide that can be used as reference.

 #### how does it work then...